egorc74/longrangefloodsensor/README.md

 The transmitting module is powered via USB and communicates with the server using HTTP.
 The server side of the project runs on a Django + React (Vite) stack and is kept in a private repository for security reasons.

 To-Do List:
-Encrypt LoRa messages
+1)Encrypt LoRa messages
-Use HTTPS instead of HTTP
+2)Use HTTPS instead of HTTP
-Add a gateway on the server side to support multiple measurement units connected to a single transmission unit
+3)Add a gateway on the server side to support multiple measurement units connected to a single transmission unit